Peatland

-A mire, peatland, or quagmire is a wetland area dominated by living peat-forming plants.
-Mires arise because of incomplete decomposition of organic matter, usually litter from vegetation, due to water-logging and subsequent anoxia.
-All types of mires share the common characteristic of being saturated with water, at least seasonally with actively forming peat, while having their own ecosystem.
-Like coral reefs, mires are unusual landforms that derive mostly from biological rather than physical processes, and can take on characteristic shapes and surface patterning.
+A peatland is a type of wetland whose soils consist of organic matter from decaying plants, forming layers of peat.
+Peatlands arise because of incomplete decomposition of organic matter, usually litter from vegetation, due to water-logging and subsequent anoxia.
+Peatlands are unusual landforms that derive mostly from biological rather than physical processes, and can take on characteristic shapes and surface patterning.